-North Charleston Police Department, North Charleston SC: The goal of Collaborative Reform with the North Charleston Police Department is to assess, monitor, and assist the North Charleston Police Department (NCPD), in concert with the community, in the implementation and sustainment of reforms that improve community-oriented policing practices, transparency, professionalism, accountability, community inclusion, fairness, effectiveness, and public trust, taking into account national standards, best practices, current and emerging research, and community expectations.
-The PF Team will assess use of force practices and outcomes; assess the impact of enforcement operations on historically marginalized and discriminated against populations, such as persons of color, the LGBTQ community, persons with mental illness, persons with physical disabilities, and the homeless population; assess community-oriented policing practices throughout the department; assess the citizen complaint process; and assess recruitment, hiring, promotions and personnel practices.
-The project is underway and an initial report will be released in 2017.
-If you have any questions or comments about the work in North Charleston, please contact program administrators at firstname.lastname@example.org.
+North Charleston Police Department, North Charleston SC: The goal of Collaborative Reform with the North Charleston Police Department was to assist the North Charleston Police Department (NCPD), in concert with the community, in the implementation and sustainment of reforms that improve community-oriented policing practices, transparency, professionalism, accountability, community inclusion, fairness, effectiveness, and public trust, taking into account national standards, best practices, current and emerging research, and community expectations.

 Director of Programs

-Community policing; recruitment, selection and hiring; handling mass demonstrations; racial profiling; use of force; citizen complaints; fair and impartial policing; bias-free policing
+Community policing; recruitment, selection and hiring; handling mass demonstrations; racial profiling; use of force; citizen complaints; fair and impartial policing; bias-free policing; collaborative reform